Frank-Crisostomo/SimpleScriptsforAzureM365/README.md

 # Simple Scripts for AzureAD & M365 Identity Management
-Simple scripts for managing identities and services in AzureAD and M365.
-These scripts can be useful to anyone but the main goal is to keep them as simple as possible to use them as teaching tools for engineers learning PowerShell.
+"Effortlessly manage identities and services in AzureAD and M365 with our simple scripts.
+Designed with ease-of-use in mind, these scripts are not only beneficial for anyone, but serve as excellent educational resources for engineers seeking to improve their PowerShell skills."